Updated August 19th, 2021

 There are both new and vintage mouthpieces out there.
 A large difference between the two is that vintage mouthpieces were hand crafted.
 Unlike the horn itself, it is actually possible to find modern hand finished mouthpieces today.
 Newer mouthpieces tend to be far more consistent from one mouthpiece to another of the same model, because most of the work is done with precision machinery, although many modern mouthpieces are hand finished, or even hand made if they are from a custom mouthpiece maker or smaller brand.
 Having a newer mouthpiece means that if you find a new mouthpiece you love and you lose it or break it, you can buy another and easily replace it.
-However, with vintage mouthpieces you have a greater chance that it will be unique (or flawed) and that difference might give the mouthpiece a better or at least special sound.
+However, with vintage mouthpieces you have a chance that it will be unique (or flawed) and that difference might give the mouthpiece a special sound.
 Although this makes the mouthpiece nearly irreplaceable.
 Unlike horns, I believe that some of the newer mouthpieces can definitely hold their own against vintage ones.
 Vintage mouthpieces are far more fragile (especially rubber ones) and can be far more expensive.
 Newer mouthpieces tend to be much more reed friendly and forgiving to reeds, as they are more physically symmetrical and well defined.
 The bottom line of course, is that nothing matters more than if it sounds good or not.
 If you find that recently all of your reeds seem to play poorly, consider the idea that instead of somehow the reed quality deteriorating, perhaps your mouthpiece is becoming worn (or possibly your horn is leaking).

 Trying Mouthpieces Out